 - Old Lost Colony memorabilia

 - Local hotel room vouchers and rental cottages for visiting artists and guests

 Volunteers are the life blood of The Lost Colony.
-Like all non-profit theatres, we depend on the hundreds of dedicated volunteers who give thousands of hours each year doing all kinds of tasks all with the goal of presenting the most memorable production of The Lost Colony ever.
-The first board of directors volunteered in 1936 to found the Roanoke Island Historical Association and they’re dedication and service lives on today through the residents of Dare County and surrounding areas who help in the following areas:
+Like all non-profit theatres, we depend on the hundreds of dedicated volunteers who give thousands of hours each year.
+Our volunteers do all kinds of tasks with the goal of presenting the most memorable production of The Lost Colony ever.
+The first board of directors volunteered in 1936 to found the Roanoke Island Historical Association.
+Their dedication and service lives on today through the residents of Dare County and surrounding areas who help in the following areas: